What Is Folliculitis and What Does it Have to do With Hair Transplants?

 First of all, don’t pick!
 Picking at your skin only makes things worse and increases the chance for scarring.

 Over the counter acne remedies can be helpful.
 Acne washes or gels contain salicylic acid or benzoyl peroxide which help unclog follicles, kill bacteria and reduce inflammation.
-Avoid products that are oily or greasy, as they will worsen follicle blockages.
+Avoid products that are oily or greasy, as they can clog pores and worsen folliculitis.

 For the majority of people, the condition resolves with simple skin care.
 However, sometimes cases are stubborn.
 If the irritated area is growing, keeps reoccurring, causes excessive pain, or looks infected, see a Board Certified Dermatologist.